chriscummings/pbot3/README.md

 What if SHODAN's pettyness and cruelty were directed at a hapless Discord server?

-<br><br>

-Do your friends need to be put in their place?
+- Do your friends need to be put in their place?

-Have they grown soft and complacent within the confines of their confortable private server?
+- Have they grown soft and complacent within the confines of their confortable private server?

-Release pbot in your Discord server and allow her to scortch ***and*** salt the earth.
+- Release pbot in your Discord server and allow her to scortch ***and*** salt the earth.

 -----